IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 constructors is to initialize the data members of the class when an object of the class is created.

-In case of this custom widget, the constructor required two additional
+In the case of this custom widget, the constructor required two additional
 arguments:

 - :guilabel:`parent` (can be either Qt object, later our case QMainWindow), and